rllab-snu/Playbook/README.md

-# Playbook: Scalable Offline Discrete Skill Discovery for Long-Horizon Decision-Making Problems
+# Playbook: Scalable Discrete Skill Discovery from Unstructured Datasets for Long-Horizon Decision-Making Problems

-This repository is the official implementation of "Playbook: Scalable Offline Discrete Skill Discovery for Long-Horizon Decision-Making Problems".
+This repository is the official implementation of "Playbook: Scalable Discrete Skill Discovery from Unstructured Datasets for Long-Horizon Decision-Making Problems".

 ## Implementation Reference